 The Free Cash Flow to Equity ratio measures how much cash a company is generating that’s available for shareholders.

 The FCFE is calculated by taking the company’s free cash flow and dividing it by the number of their outstanding shares.

 It’s an important calculation because it helps investors determine how much cash a company has available for them to reinvest into the business or payout to shareholders in the form of dividends, share repurchases, or stock buybacks.

-If a company has a lot of cash on hand then it should be able to pay out dividends, buy back its own stock, and make acquisitions without having to take on any debt or issue more shares to raise funds.
+If a company has a lot of cash on hand, it should be able to pay out dividends, buy back its own stock, and make acquisitions without having to take on any debt or issue more shares to raise funds.

 This is another way of determining whether a company is undervalued or not.
-Because if they have lots of cash then they should be able to pay out dividends and increase their earnings per share without having to borrow money.
+Because if they have lots of cash, they should be able to pay out dividends and increase their earnings per share without having to borrow money.

-This means if you buy shares in them at this time then you’ll get paid back for your investment with interest at some point in the future.
+This means if you buy shares in them at this time, you’ll get paid back for your investment with interest at some point in the future.